pippim/pippim.github.io/programs/mserve.md

 When you click on an Artist or Album, it is expanded and entries beneath are highlighted in yellow.
+The yellow highlighted entries is a reminder of what will be effected by the next action.

 #### Menu Options:
 {:.no_toc}